 This article originally appeared in the June 2021 issue of Independent Education Today.

 Queen’s College, Taunton has announced the appointment of a new headmaster.
-Julian Noad, who has been head of Oswestry School in Shropshire for the past seven years, will take over from Dr Lorraine Earps “no later than January 2022”.
+Julian Noad, who has been head of Oswestry School in Shropshire for the past seven years, will take over from Dr Lorraine Earps in September 2021.
 Prior to joining Oswestry, he was deputy head of Rydal Penrhos in Wales.
 He also spent 12 years at Clifton College in Bristol, including six as a housemaster.
 Noad said: “I very much look forward to getting to know everyone and working with pupils, staff, parents and governors to embed a vision for outstanding education, rich experience and individual care.”

 Rhiannon Wilkinson is to become Ashville College’s first female head.
 Her appointment comes following the death of headmaster Richard Marshall, who died last November.
 Wilkinson has played a key role opening schools in China and America, and has led Harrogate Ladies’ College and Wycombe Abbey in the UK.
 She was the founding head of Whittle School Shenzhen, which opened alongside its sister school Whittle School Washington DC.
 Wilkinson said: “As head I very much look forward to adopting and leading the school’s mantra of pupils becoming the ‘best version of themselves’.”